sunilva/blog/docs/paxos/understand-paxos.md

 * [The Paxos algorithm or how to win a Turing Award.
 Part 1.](https://www.youtube.com/watch?v=tw3gsBms-f8)
 * [The Paxos algorithm or how to win a Turing Award.
 Part 2.](https://www.youtube.com/watch?v=8-Bc5Lqgx_c)

+The above two videos are highly recommended(TLA+ crash course is a bonus).

 You can also check out:
 Lampson's [How to Build a Highly Available System Using Consensus](https://www.microsoft.com/en-us/research/uploads/prod/1996/10/Acrobat-58-Copy.pdf).
 & [Paxos lecture (Raft user study)](https://www.youtube.com/watch?v=JEpsBg0AO6o)

 **Multi-Paxos & Reconfiguration:**
-Two things complicate Paxos: need to choose multiple values for practical applications & change the acceptors in the system.
+Two things complicate Paxos viz. need to a series of values for practical applications & changing the acceptors(membership) in the system.
 Multi-paxos is not well documented, one can look into the formal specification of [multi-paxos](https://arxiv.org/abs/1606.01387).

 In distributed systems it is a given that hosts will fail ultimately.